The Writing Café and Learning Development want to help out!

-Dates have been set (see below) for the group to meet for up to three hours every other week, starting on 15 January.
-Please note, there is no ‘teaching’ or instruction in these sessions by staff, only mutual support, and writing with a shared sense of purpose.
+Dates have been set (see below) for the group to meet for up to three hours every other week.
+A member from the Learning Development Team will be available to offer support during these sessions and, these sessions provide opportunities for mutual support and writing with a shared sense of purpose.
 Research indicates that many postgraduate students who participate regularly in writing groups benefit from the protected space and time, and experience increased productivity, motivation and momentum (Mahler, et al., 2013).

 Whilst the format of the sessions are flexible, other groups often involve: goal setting for the session, writing, peer feedback, target setting for the next session, as well as developing a supportive community of writers.
 So, get the dates below in your diary and come along for as little or long as you can manage.